ceciliaagosta/1850965_Labmon/Student_doc.md

 12. As a Player, I want to view my collection of monsters, so that I can track my progress
 15. As a Player, I want to see which creatures I’m missing in a collection, so that I know what to aim for
-30. As an Admin, I want to access monsters' information, so that I can have a clear view of monsters in the system
+29. As an Admin, I want to access monsters' information, so that I can have a clear view of monsters in the system
-31. As an Admin, I want to edit monsters' information, so that I can better balance the game
+30. As an Admin, I want to edit monsters' information, so that I can better balance the game
-32. As an Admin, I want to delete monsters' information, so that I can remove obsolete creatures from the system
+31. As an Admin, I want to delete monsters' information, so that I can remove obsolete creatures from the system
-33. As an Admin, I want to create new monsters, so that I can add more creatures for the players
+32. As an Admin, I want to create new monsters, so that I can add more creatures for the players

 ### PORTS:
 "5002:5000"

 ### DESCRIPTION:
 The  container is designed to manage all operations related to monsters.
-The container provides essential capabilities for the site administrator that include adding, modifying, or deleting monsters, as well as retrieving monsters details both for admin and players.
+The container provides essential capabilities for the site administrator that include adding, modifying, or deleting monsters, as well as retrieving monsters' details both for admin and players.

 ### PERSISTANCE EVALUATION
 The  container requires persistent storage to manage the monster information effectively.
 This container depends on a database of monsters that includes details like monster name, rarity, catch rate, collection and sprite.

 ### EXTERNAL SERVICES CONNECTIONS
-The Monster container connects to RabbitMQ for messaging between micro-services.
+The Monster container does not connect to external services.

 ### MICROSERVICES: